Also on this page:

 This is just a portion of what’s available.
 To get the full picture, search Vialink.org, the local website connecting residents to resources related to health and human services.

 Baton Rouge is a college town, and Louisiana State University — just minutes from downtown on Tiger Trails — is large enough to be a small city itself.
 Given the high student population, the Capital City has a nice mixture of affordable options for just about everything.
-Students can get a discount at the LSU Child Care Center, ride around the city for free on CATS, and rent an apartment for at least 10 percent less than the national average.
+Students can get a discount at the LSU Child Care Center, ride around the city for free on CATS, and rent an apartment for reasonable rates.
+The cost of living is, as you might expect, lower than New Orleans.

 Given Baton Rouge’s status as a busy state capital, residents can be certain they’ll find a local or state agency that can work with them to meet their needs.